eyqs/tsukiyo/README.md

 ## Usage

-Type in Schläfli or Wythoff symbols to generate a polytope, then rotate it by pressing the big Rotate buttons or by using the left and right arrow keys.
+Type in Schlafli or Wythoff symbols to generate a polytope, then rotate it by pressing the big Rotate buttons or by using the left and right arrow keys.
 Press the smaller buttons under Rotate to change the current rotation axis;
 xw, yw, and zw are equivalent to rotating about the x-, y-, and z-axis in 3D.